Think your baby might be about to cut his first tooth?

 Common teething symptoms

 Cutting teeth is a mysterious thing.
-Some babies breeze through it without batting an eyelid, for others, it causes them significant discomfort to get their first tooth.
+Some babies breeze through it without batting an eyelid; for others, significant teething discomfort is present with each new tooth eruption.

 Some parents are amazed to discover their infant, who went to bed with two teeth, woke up with four, without having shown any irritability.